Kim is an RN and author of the book "360 Health: Your Guide to Cancer Prevention, Healing Foods, & Total Body Wellness."

 5) Enhances Weight Loss

-Studies have shown that consuming ACV can decrease cravings and increase feelings of satiety (or fullness).
+Studies have shown that consuming this vinegar can decrease cravings and increase feelings of satiety (or fullness).
 A study published in the Journal of Agriculture and Food Chemistry found that mice given acetic acid (the same acid found in ACV) experienced a 10% reduction in body fat.
 Another study published in Bioscience, Biotechnology, and Biochemistry showed that participants who consumed ACV for 12 weeks managed to achieve significant declines in body weight as well as abdominal fat, waist circumference, and even triglyceride levels.

-Consuming ACV with a high-carb meal helped research participants eat less throughout the day compared to when they did not consume the vinegar along with food.
+Consuming it with a high-carb meal helped research participants eat less throughout the day compared to when they did not consume the vinegar along with food.
 If you're looking to lose weight, you might try drinking 1 Tablespoon of ACV in 8 ounces of water before each meal (up to three times a day).

 6) Improves Heart Health